 - Marc Lapin, College Lands Conservationist; Associate Lab Professor in Environmental Studies

 The Lands Advisory Group is a collection of faculty and staff who advise the College administration and Board of Trustees on lands-related decisions.

 Bread Loaf Lands

-The Bread Loaf Forest and Campus Zones, encompassing approximately 2,100 acres of woodland and fields is conserved in perpetuity by a conservation easement granted to the Vermont Land Trust by Middlebury College.
-A conservation easement is a conservation tool that uses the force of law to control how a piece of land is managed.
-Easements are a powerful conservation tool because they hold the force of law, last forever, and provide a high level of certainty for the future management of land.
+The Bread Loaf lands, encompassing approximately 2,100 acres of forest and field, is conserved in perpetuity by a conservation easement donated to the Vermont Land Trust (VLT).
+A conservation easement is a primary tool of private lands conservation in the United States.
+VLT holds the development and certain management rights, while the College is bound to use the lands only for purposes of natural ecological values, education, and outdoor recreation.
+Easements are a powerful conservation tool because they are upheld by law, last forever, and provide a high level of certainty for the future management of land.
+The easement is a legally-binding agreement filed with the Ripton Town Clerk.
 Learn more about the easement here.

 Another part of the College lands is the 377-acre Jackson Lands in Cornwall just west of campus.
 Generously gifted to the College in 2012, the woods, fields, and ponds provide a multitude of educational, wildlife conservation, and agricultural uses.
 A property report can be found here.

 A variety of departments utilize this land including Dance, Biology, and Education Studies.
 Currently, Professor David Allen conducts research on the site around the ecology of tick borne illnesses such as Lyme Disease.

 An inventory of mammals found on Jackson Lands can be found here.
 Conservation efforts include:

 - Delayed mowing